 Shadows from the trees came through the windows and layered over them.
 The movement of the leaves created a subtle animation across the walls.
 Everything started to respond.
 The house was no longer static.
 It was dynamic.

+The space began to feel like a small universe, a personal landscape.
 This was also deeply connected to creating a space for children.
 A place that feels joyful, alive, full of energy.
 Color brings that.
 It allows the space to be more open, more engaging, more generous.

 Color in the house